GothenburgBitFactory/tw.org/content/docs/man/taskrc.5.md

 > **task colors**

-> Note that no default values are listed here - the defaults now
+> The defaults now correspond to the settings defined in default.theme.
-> correspond to the dark-256.theme (Linux) and dark-16.theme (other)
+> The basic coloration rules parsed through this modular setup are as
-> theme values.
-The coloration rules are as follows:
+> follows:

 > **color.due.today** Task is due today
 > **color.active** Task is started, therefore active.